 For a digital risk management framework to be successful, it must be versatile to support the specific digital risks facing your organization.
 Where one enterprise may rely more on internet of things technology over social media, another may have artificial intelligence deeply into everything they do.
 This is the greatest challenge facing developers of a dedicated digital risk management framework - already we are seeing NIST working on an Internet of Things Security framework.
 While this is only one facet of digital risk management, we predict that more frameworks will emerge around specific facets of digital risk management.
 We can’t wait, though, organizations are digitizing faster than organizations like NIST can develop these frameworks.

 Returning again to the NIST CSF, as we’ve seen with organizations that have an existing cybersecurity program in place, it can supplement and augment a preexisting program.
 In the same way, the NIST CSF can support the expansion of new digital risks using its practices-based approach rather than focusing on specific controls which are confined to existing technologies.

+Risk officers must examine how digital and cyber risks combine with the other elements of the enterprise risk profile from a business perspective - business risk, third-party risks, operational risks.
 Combining the needs of a digital risk management framework: flexibility, scalability, and versatility, the NIST CSF is best suited for augmenting your information security program to support a digital transformation initiative.
+The outcome-based approach of the CSF helps security leaders translate their efforts directly into the business impact of their program development.
 Whether you decide to adopt the entire CSF or select specific controls, the NIST CSF is the best place to start when looking for a digital risk management framework.